 The original article has been removed as it is now maintained here.

 Today I was given a months notice, after which I will no longer continue in my position at Sungrow.
-If I had accepted full-time work a couple of months ago then I could stay, but they have hired a full-time staff member and a full-time intern for three months.
+If I had accepted full-time work a couple of months ago then I could stay, but they have hired a permanent full-time staff member, as well as a full-time intern for three months.

 I was also thinking about giving notice of termination for the position, but would probably have also kept it due to the security of the income compared to the volatility of holding Ethereum, with no other income; at least until I secured another remunerative position.

 Since nearly all of my funds are in Ether, I may put some of it into USDT/Tether and DAI stable coins, to diversify.
 If run out of savings before I get another job with my Drops of Diamond sharding implementation then I will then need to do some work on the side, such as still being a contractor for Sungrow (e.g. with continuing work on proof-reading for new documents for new products), and maybe also some tutoring work, or working as a contractor in the renewable industry.
 However, I put most of my funds in Ethereum when the price was around $380 AUD/ETH, and now the price is about $1353/ETH.
 I now have 117.199860411 ETH, valued 128,105.31 USD.
 So I’m not desperate to do work on the side, and in fact prefer to focus on improving Ethereum until it’s very scalable and mature (where there aren’t major improvements to be made).